 During the global Coronavirus pandemic, the museum is still accepting object donations while following safety protocols.
 Please complete the form below and a member of our curatorial team will be in touch to discuss remotely whether your object(s) fit our current collecting priorities.
-Visits by curators to private homes/properties are currently prohibited.

 The Valentine accepts objects and documents related to the history of the Richmond region.
 Once accepted, donations become part of the permanent collection and may be used in exhibitions, educational programs and research.

 Due to limited space, the Valentine cannot accept all objects.
 Determining factors include the object’s physical condition, the number of similar objects already in the collection, its rarity or uniqueness and the object’s history and use.

 Artifacts are selected for the collection based on the following criteria: